aj-kivimaki/jpx/README.md

 - Testing
   - Unit tests (5–10): schemas and pure utilities in `packages/shared`.
   - Component tests (2–3): `GigForm` and `GigsTable` behavior in `apps/admin-panel`.
-  - E2E test (1): a single happy-path test using Playwright or Cypress (create → verify → delete)
+  - E2E test (1): a single admin happy-path test using Cypress (create → verify → delete)
   - Optional: MSW for component tests to mock API responses.
   - CI: run unit + component tests in PRs; E2E in a separate job or nightly.